christianalfoni/reactx/docs/02_the_mental_model.md

 It does no matter what source your UI derives its state from, it being from a DOM element, component, a parent component, a context, a global state store or wherever.
 At any point when you look at the UI of your application you can imagine a state tree where it derived its state from.

 And this is exactly what components gave us.
-They gave us the ability to look at a UI and mentally draw rectangles around sections, reason about the encapsulations of UI code and find directories and files that to some degree reflects that mental model.
+They gave us the mental model to look at a UI and find directories, files and code that to some degree reflects that mental model.

 But this is not the case for state.
-If the application has many components where some state originates from the component, some state is passed as props from parent components, maybe some state in a context and some in a global state store, you will have a much harder time reasoning about the encapsulations of state and find directories and files that to some degree reflects that mental model.
+If the application has many components where some state originates from the component, some state is passed as props from parent components, maybe some state in a context and some in a global state store, you will have a much harder time finding a match between your mental model and directories, files and code reflecting that mental model.

 With **bonsify** you think about your application state as a state tree.
-That means the state tree you derive from looking at the UI of the application will have similar encapsulations, directories and files in the codebase.
+That means the state tree you derive from looking at the UI of the application will have similar directories, files and code.